 As a member of the Laboratory for Solid State Physics since 2006 Andreas Wallraff acted as its vice chair from 2013 to 2019 and as its chair from 2019 to 2021.
 Andreas Wallraff is a Board Member of the ETH Zurich clean room facilities FIRST - Center for Micro- and Nanoscience (since 2006) and the joint ETH Zurich and IBM Rueschlikon BRNC - Binnig and Rohrer Nanotechnology Center (since 2015).
 From 2013-2019 Andreas Wallraff was a member of the Deprtament of Physics Strategy Commission.
 As the President of the Strategy Commission, Andreas Wallraff was a member of the Physics Department Management Board from 2015 to 2018.

 Since 2018, Andreas Wallraff is the spokesperson of the ETH+ Initiative on Quantum Science and Technology.
 In 2020, a new Quantum Center at ETH Zurich was founded as part of the ETH+ Initiative, which is jointly lead by a Steering Committee that Andreas Wallraff heads as the center's founding director.
 Andreas Wallraff, previously played a leading role in the ETH Zurich Quantum Engineering Initiative which strengthened the ties between science and engineering in the domain of Quantum Information Science.
 Since 2018, Andreas Wallraff is a member of the steering board of the ETH Zurich Master Program in Quantum Engineering and also acts as a Tutor for the program.
-Since its inception in 2011, Andreas Wallraff is a member of the Scientific Committee of the Swiss National Center of Competence in Research (NCCR) Quantum Science and Technology (QSIT), which will end its operation by the end of 2022.
+Since its inception in 2011, Andreas Wallraff was a member of the Scientific Committee of the Swiss National Center of Competence in Research (NCCR) Quantum Science and Technology (QSIT), which ended its operation by the end of 2022.